Traditional Chinese Medicine Podcasts

 Which is why we also have another modality in TCM: Herbology.
 And yet, there’s more.
 Special Massage or Tui Na, Moxibustion, Acupressure, Cupping, Gua Sha, Bonesetting, Nutrition, Qigong, and yes, still other modalities, help to piece together what people typically call “Traditional Chinese Medicine.”

-In this listing of TCM Podcasts, you’ll find entertaining yet educational podcasts that discuss these topics and more.
+In this listing of Traditional Chinese Medicine Podcasts, you’ll find entertaining yet educational podcasts that discuss these topics and more.
 So dive in!

 It’s in no way exhaustive or complete.
 But it’s a heck of a start.

-If you know of a Podcast you think would be a nice addition to this listing, don’t hesitate to let us know!
+If you know of any other Podcasts you think would be a nice addition to this listing, don’t hesitate to let us know!

 Thanks and Enjoy! 🙂